masonperalta/Email-Jamf-Search-as-CSV/README.md

 * Emails CSV to a specified email address

 Note this version uses Sendgrid SMTP Relay for the outgoing email account.
+Additionally, "search_id" refers to the ID of the Advanced Search you are downloading.

 ### Configure .env as follows:
 ```xml